Back in my NMC days in 2011 we did a live webinar conversation with Kevin Kelly.

 Top / Featured Image: One of the many detailed panoramas at the Gopher Hole Museum in

 Torrington, Alberta www.roadtripamerica.com/places/gopher.htm a shrine to the sheer human will to collect and share everything imaginable.
 My own flickr photo http://flickr.com/photos/cogdog/6034713670 shared under a Creative Commons (BY) license

-The post "Technologies Never Completely Die: Get On a Gopher Server" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/02/gopher-server/) on February 3, 2016.
+The post "Technologies Never Completely Die: Get On a Gopher Server" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/02/gopher-server/) on February 3, 2016.